varya/varya.github.com/content/pages/1--design-systems/what-is-a-design-system/index.md

 ---
 title: What is a design system?
 subTitle: And why it is more than just a library or a style guide

 cover: thumb.png

 meta:
   desc: >
     The concept of design systems is much wider than how it is often understood.
 Design systems are shared practices - so they mean components and patterns; design systems are shared tools - so they mean automations and optimizations;
     design systems are processes - so they are in the management domain; and design systems are people - so they are about the community and collaboration.
+---

----import ProjectRoles from '../../../../src/components/ProjectRoles' import DsAspects from '../../../../src/components/DsAspects'
+import ProjectRoles from '../../../../src/components/ProjectRoles' import DsAspects from '../../../../src/components/DsAspects'

 Let's start with a story.